 - co-operation and mutual assistance

-These principles form the basis of the policies, processes and procedures applied by the department and are more fully set out in the Enforcement Policy Statement 2012.
-This statement sets out our approach to enforcement and will be of assistance to those firms and individuals that are subject to enforcement action by the QFC Regulatory Authority.
-It also gives assurance that those affected by enforcement actions will be treated in a fair and consistent manner.
+These principles form the basis of the department’s policies, processes and procedures and are set out in the Enforcement Policy Statement 2012.
+This statement sets out our approach to enforcement and will assist those firms and individuals subject to enforcement action by the QFC Regulatory Authority.
+It also gives assurance that those affected by enforcement actions will be treated fairly and consistently.

-The publicity given to enforcement actions is also important, not only to ensure transparency of the QFC Regulatory Authority’s actions, but to deter other firms and individuals from committing similar contraventions.
+The publicity given to enforcement actions is also important to ensure transparency of the QFC Regulatory Authority’s actions and deter other firms and individuals from committing similar contraventions.

 To read more about the QFC Regulatory Authority’s Enforcement function, click on the link below: